by Frank Houck click

 includes the Lincoln Baths and the Crystal Spa.

-Learn about the famous mineral springs and geysers and their ledgendary
+Learn about the famous mineral springs and geysers and their

-healing powers.
+ledgendary healing powers.
 Saratoga

 Springs gained renown as a resort town in the late 19th century,

 earning the nickname "Queen of Spas."
-Both are places where you
+Both are places where

-of visitors each year.
+tens of thousands of visitors each year.

-Your Dream Home in Saratoga Springs, New York
+Your Dream Home in Saratoga Springs, New York click here

 About Losing your Job?